10 Best Compound Bicep Exercises for Mass and Strength

 How To Do

-1. Sit on a seated cable pulley rowing machine with legs slightly bent and feet supported against the crossbar.
+1. Sit on a seated cable pulley rowing machine with knees slightly bent to avoid knee and lower back pressure.

 2. Take hold of the handles with your arms extended and back stretched.